rtous/edcav/mysql/README.md

 ## ANNEX 1.
-Alternative setup with your own computer
+Alternative setup with Docker

-### A1.1 Install MySQL Workbench

-Install MySQL Workbench from [here](https://www.mysql.com/products/workbench/).

-### A1.2 Install and launch a MySQL server
+### Install and launch a MySQL server

-If you don't have Docker you need to install a MySQL server following [this instructions](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/).
 If you have Docker you can just pull and run an msql-server image:

 	docker pull mysql/mysql-server:latest
 	docker run --name=drcav1 -d -p 3306:3306 mysql/mysql-server:latest